dd32/td-gh-ex/readme.txt

 3. Click Activate to use your new theme right away.

 == Changelog ==

+= 2.0.1 - May 06 2019 =
+* Theme URI and footer credit updated
+* Compatible with Elementor page builder

 = 1.0.6 - Jun 7 2018 =
 * Fix price in carousel